-IDH 2955H - Honors Global Leadership - New Spring, 2014 - Students will examine international leadership through an interdisciplinary approach which combines stateside classroom activities, scholarly research, foreign travels, and service learning.
+IDH 2955H - Honors Global Leadership - Students will examine international leadership through an interdisciplinary approach which combines stateside classroom activities, scholarly research, foreign travels, and service learning.
 Course content will explore the historical, social, economic, religious, and artistic perspectives of another culture.
 This course promotes communication skills and team work; students should expect rigorous travel and service work.

 IDS 1152H—Honors Environmental Science focuses both on the basic principles of ecology and on the human interactions in nature.
 The students will explore the chemical and biological basis for ecological principles.
 The Honors format includes lecture time, class discussions and laboratory experiences conducted at environmental sites.
 Students will engage in debates on environmental issues with the instructor acting as moderator.

 LIN 1670H—Honors English Grammar and Usage will address the basics of English grammar and usage and explore complex linguistic issues.
 Students will research questions of historical significance, the relationship of English to other languages, trends in grammar study and usage, and current language practices as related to cultural norms and expectation.
 The course will also focus extensively on the application of grammar principles to student composition.
 Research and oral presentations will be components of the course.